 As we learned earlier, To Be Fair To Those Who Have Purchased The Up-Sell Offer With The Bonuses; Paying The Full Price, You Must Remove The Bonuses From The Up-Sell; In Order To Make It Into Your Down-Sell Offer; By Dropping The Price.

-if you are offering How To Generate Traffic By Using Search Engine Optimization as an Up-Sell, to a Guide To List Building, You Can Offer Some Bonuses like Done-For-You Follow-Up E-Mails, Membership Sites and so on.
+For instance, if you are offering How To Generate Traffic By Using Search Engine Optimization as an Up-Sell, to a Guide To List Building, You Can Offer Some Bonuses like Done-For-You Follow-Up E-Mails, Membership Sites and so on.
 This would be The Offer from The Front-End to The Up-Sell or The One-Time-Offer.

 For Your Down-Sell, You Need To Remove The Bonuses That You Offered In The Up-Sell Sales Copy; and then You Can Drop The Price.
 Offer Only The Video Training Course on How To Use Search Engine Optimization.